hudson-and-thames/mlfinlab/docs/source/codependence/information_theory_metrics.rst

 ==========================

 We can gauge the codependence from the information theory perspective.
 In information theory, (Shannon’s) entropy is a measure of information (uncertainty).
+As described in the `Codependence <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3512994>`_
+, entropy is calculated as:

 .. math::
     H[X] = -\sum\limits_{x \in S_{X}}p[x]log[p[x]]

+Where :math:`X` is a discrete random variable that takes a value :math:`x` from the set :math:`S_{X}` with probability :math:`p[x]` .

 In short, we can say that entropy is the expectation of the amount of information when we sample from a particular probability distribution or the number of bits to transmit to the target.
 So, If there is correspondence between random variables, the correspondence will be reflected in entropy.
 For example, if two random variables are associated, the amount of information in the joint probability distribution of the two random variables will be less than the sum of the information in each random variable.
 This is because knowing a correspondence means knowing one random variable can reduce uncertainty about the other random variable.

 .. math::
     H[X+Y] = H[X] + H[Y],  X \bot Y

-Here, we have two ways of measuring correspondence:
+This module presents two ways of measuring correspondence:

 1. Mutual Information
 2. Variation of Information